Set up your AI

 It should summarize your project by reading through the files.
 If it does, your AI assistant is working and ready to help.

-You've got your workspace, your local server, and your AI copilot.
-Time to actually use them.
+You've got your workspace, your local server, your AI, and your formatter.
+Time to make your first change.